 What Are The Health Benefits of Eating Apples?

 Apples are one of the most popular fruits in the world.
-They are also considered to be healthy because they are low in calories and contain antioxidants that are beneficial for your health.
+They are also considered healthy because they are low in calories and contain antioxidants.

 High Levels of Vitamin C

-Apples are amazing for your health!
-They contain high levels of vitamin C which helps fight scurvy - it's their biggest known benefit.
+Apples are excellent for your health!
+They contain high levels of vitamin C, which helps fight scurvy – the most significant known benefit.

 Protect Cells